 The Kodiak Island Borough School District Board of Education membership consists of five community members, one Coast Guard appointed representative, and one student representative who volunteer their time to lead our district.

 The focus of the Board of Education is to ensure that all students in the Kodiak Island Borough School District receive the best education possible.
 The Board also ensures that the District operates in a fiscally responsible manner.

-We invite you to attend our regular Board meetings, which are generally held at 7 p.m. on the third Monday of each month in the District Services Conference Room F140 in the old high school wing unless otherwise noted on this page.
+We invite you to attend our regular Board meetings, which are generally held at 7 p.m. on the third Monday of each month in the District-wide Services Conference Room, #F140 unless otherwise noted on this page.

 Public Meetings Notice

 Monday, September 11, 2017 beginning at 6 p.m. in the District Services Conference Room, F140.

 Maintain fiscal responsibility through careful budgeting, operational efficiencies, diligent maintenance and enhancement of funding sources and accounting transparency.

 Recruit and retain quality educators, support instructional excellence through professional development, and encourage mentorship when practicable.